Chapter 12 : Tori

 Tori’s eyes slid across the table.

 Albus was sitting across from her, looking stiff and awkward.
 His eyes were down at his plate, refusing to meet hers.
 Surely he wouldn’t…tell his parents why Tori was at Hogwarts.
-Or even worse why
+Or even worse why she got expelled?

 He was better than that.
 Better than Tori ever would be.